mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

 Row virtualization is the insertion and removal of rows as the Data Grid scrolls vertically.

 The grid renders some additional rows above and below the visible rows.
 You can use `rowBufferPx` prop to hint to the Data Grid the area to render, but this value may not be respected in certain situations, for example during high-speed scrolling.
-Row virtualization is limited to 100 rows in the `DataGrid` component.
+Row virtualization is limited to 100 rows in the Data Grid component.

 :::warning
 Row virtualization does not work with the `autoHeight` prop enabled.